Service

 2025

-Guaranteed Asset Protection (GAP) coverage is a type of insurance or waiver that protects drivers with negative equity.
+Guaranteed Asset Protection (GAP) coverage is a type of waiver that protects drivers with negative equity.
 If your car is stolen or totaled while you’re upside down on your auto loan, it covers the difference between your outstanding loan balance and your car’s actual cash value.
 As a result, it can prevent you from receiving a large bill during an already stressful time.

-But do you need GAP insurance on a used car?
-While GAP insurance is commonly recommended for new cars, since vehicles tend to depreciate the most in the first year, used car owners can also end up with negative equity that leaves them financially exposed.
+But do you need GAP on a used car?
+While GAP coverage is commonly recommended for new cars, since vehicles tend to depreciate the most in the first year, used car owners can also end up with negative equity that leaves them financially exposed.
 If you have a used car and are considering GAP coverage, read on to learn when it can make sense, including during the auto loan refinancing process.

 Key takeaways

-• If your car is stolen or totaled and you owe more than it's worth, GAP insurance can cover the difference between your loan balance and the car's actual value.
+• If your car is stolen or totaled and you owe more than it's worth, GAP can cover the difference between your loan balance and the car's actual value.

 • You can get GAP coverage from many lenders, insurance companies, individual providers, and auto loan refinance companies like RefiJet.

-• GAP insurance makes sense if you finance or refinance a used car and expect to have negative equity at any point.
+• GAP makes sense if you finance or refinance a used car and expect to have negative equity at any point.

 • You may have negative equity on a used car for many reasons, such as if you rolled over debt, made a small down payment, or chose a long loan term.